The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 \paragraph{Risk Assessment}\mbox{}

-In~\cite{Chall-Jour024}, a model, called SAIoT, is used for solving problems of integrated cloud and IoT with focus on risk assessment issue.
+In~\cite{Chall-Jour024}, a model, called SAIoT, is used for solving problems of integrated cloud and IoT with focus on risk assessment issues.
 The model consists of QoS modeling and composition.
+The proposed scheme uses conditional value-at-risk to evaluate the risk assessment.
+A branch and check system is put in place to send inspection tasks to the system.
+These are both able to be done with low latency as many of the systems this is implemented in are time sensitive.
 The results shown by the authors suggest that $30.64\%$ is an average improvement in QoS value.

 \paragraph{Incident Response}\mbox{}